Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Introduction

+Further, we leverage the proposed model to analyze two longitudinal observational studies, BIOCARD and ADNI (more details in Section \ref{sec:intro-data}).
+These studies span over two decades and collected longitudinal biomarker measurements since participants were cognitively normal, providing a valuable resource for potentially studying the AD biomarker cascade during the preclinical stage.
+On the other hand, we acknowledge that the slow progression of AD results can result in the preclinical and clinical AD stages span several decades, which may surpassing the duration of current studies.
+In addition, practical constraints such as study budgets and the invasive nature of some data collection procedures limit the frequency of biomarker measurement.
+These issues are currently common in many AD studies with longitudinal biomarker measurements and create challenges in modeling and estimation.
+We propose modeling and estimation techniques to address these challenges, which have potential applications beyond the specific studies we considered here.

 The remainder of this paper is structured as follows.
-In Section \ref{sec:methodology}, we present methods for modeling biomarkers as a function of the underlying disease process, including discussion on general models and special strategies addressing real-world data challenges.
-In Section \ref{sec:simulation}, we present simulation studies illustrating empirical validity and performance of proposed methods under various less-than-ideal settings similar to those in the real data.
+In Section \ref{sec:methodology}, we present the methods, including discussion on general models and special strategies addressing real-world data challenges.
+In Section \ref{sec:simulation}, we present simulation studies illustrating the empirical performance of proposed methods under various less-than-ideal settings similar to those in the real data.
 Analysis results in two real-world AD longitudinal follow-up study datasets are presented in Section \ref{sec:data-analysis}, followed by discussions in Section \ref{sec:discussion}.